asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 grp.extendable = true
 ```

-But what is programming if not suppressing compiler warnings and ignoring the advice of more experienced practioners? *Especially* the author of the language you are writing in?
+But what is programming if not suppressing compiler warnings and ignoring the advice of more experienced practitioners? *Especially* the author of the language you are writing in?

 Back to business.
 The first thing needed is to reimplement the `slotmap` API for the new `Group_Store`.
 Here is the original: